 For example, your betting strategy might mean that the greater percentage will focus on selecting winners, albeit with low odds.
 The remainder you might split between carefully chosen forecast or accumulator bets and some fun prop bets.
 Of course, if you’re planning to use any type of matched or arbitrage betting system, then it’s an entirely different scenario.

 It’s not just greyhound racing punters that benefit from using a strategy.
 Each sport has its own unique characteristics which you can manipulate to your advantage within a strategy.
 Read about other sport strategies and understand why cricket betting strategies and golf betting strategies are completely different, for example.
 It will all add to your betting knowledge, even if you’re not intending to bet on those particular sports.

 It also helps to know the ins and outs of betting styles and when to apply them.
 For instance, understanding that in matched betting you cover your bets by laying them, whereas backdoor cover is more about having awareness.
-That is, taking account of different outcomes that you’d find useful for football betting strategies as well as other team sports wagering.
+That is, taking account of different outcomes that you’d find useful in coming up with the best football betting strategy as well as other team sports wagering.

 Our guides to different betting styles and strategies are all designed to help you become a more profitable punter, one who knows how and when to bet, no matter which sport is your choice.
 Now that you’ve finished our guide to creating the best greyhound betting strategy, we hope that you feel empowered and ready to go out and start placing your first wagers.